Core Docs Common questions, testing guide, and troubleshooting tips.

 Q: What plugins are available with Eleva?

-Eleva comes with three built-in plugins:
+Eleva comes with four powerful built-in plugins:

 Q: Can I create custom plugins for Eleva?